aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 ## Set up your app with the Geo category

-First, make sure you've provisioned a search resource by running `amplify add geo`, selecting the **Location search (search by places, addresses, coordinates)** option and running `amplify push` to deploy
+First, make sure you've provisioned a "Location search" resource by running `amplify add geo`, selecting the **Location search (search by places, addresses, coordinates)** option and running `amplify push` to deploy.

 Next ensure to have the [Amplify configuration step](~/lib/geo/getting-started.md) done in your app's root entry point.